learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 $g^{[l]'} (Z^{[l]}) = s \bullet (1-s)$

 - If we are using the **relu activation**, we simply inspect the previous activation cache.
-Recall that the relu is a binary decision; all values less then zero from our activation cache will be set to zero.
+Recall that the relu is a binary decision; all values less than zero from our activation cache will be set to zero.

 Below, complete the skeleton function.